 Wildfire Awareness Month

 With record drought conditions in the west, preparing your home for wildfire is more important than ever.
-May has been designated “Wildfire Awareness Month” in the Lake Tahoe Basin.
-This year’s theme is “Think First”.
+June has been designated “Wildfire Awareness Month” in the Lake Tahoe Basin.
+This year’s theme is “Prepare Now!
+Wildfire Knows No Season”.

 Please come back to our webpage and check for upcoming events